mirzawaqasahmed/f5-big-iq-lab/docs/class3/module2/lab4.rst

 For a response containing the CSPM injection to generate results, the client browser must support the Navigation Timing API (window.performance.timing). https://support.f5.com/csp/article/K13849

-In orde to get the page load time, there are 2 things:
+In order to get the page load time, there are 2 things:
 - ``Page Load Time`` parameter in the HTTP Analytics profile attached to the virtual server needs to be enabled
 - The ``Request Header Erase`` needs to be set to ``Accept-Encoding``